BryanHunt/ember-d3-components/README.md

 See it in action: http://bryanhunt.github.io/#/d3components

+There are examples in the dummy app that show how to use the components.

 The util API seems to be much more consistent now, so I don't see it changing much.
 I'll try to solidify the component API next.
 I hope that future changes will simply be adding functionality.
 All of the objects in util now have significant unit tests.

 Things that seem to be working: